RDS creation

 Make sure your region is in AWS US West (Oregon) region.

-• Select the RDS from the Services list SERVICES –> DATABASE –> RDS
+Select the RDS from the Services list

-• Click on DATABASES
+Click on

 As you see here, you don’t have any database running.
 Are you ready to create one?
 Stay with me…

-• Click on CREATE DATABASE.
+Click on

 This will take you to the console, where you can see various options for creating your database, starting with the type of database you want to create.